TheLocehiliosan/yadm/yadm.md

        clone url
               Clone a remote repository for tracking dotfiles.
-After the con- tents  of  the remote repository have been fetched, a "merge" of origin/master is attempted.
-If  there  are  conflicting  files already  present  in  the  work-tree,  this  merge will fail and instead a "reset" of origin/master will be done, followed  by  a "stash".
+After the con- tents  of  the remote repository have been fetched, a "merge" of the remote HEAD branch is attempted.
+If there  are  conflicting files already present in the work-tree, this merge will fail and instead a "reset" of the remote HEAD branch will be  done,  fol- lowed  by  a  "stash".
 This "stash" operation will preserve the original data.

               You can review the stashed conflicts by running the command